appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 #### onCodeDetected

 When a valid barcode or QR code is detected, this event triggers an action.
 The Appsmith framework allows triggering actions for widget events and inside JS Objects.
 Let’s take an example to understand how the onCodeDetected event works.

-In this example, we will use the [Modal widget](./modal.md) to display the code response.
+In this example, the code response would be displayed using the [Modal widget](./modal.md).

 * Set the onCodeDetected event to open a New Modal, and choose to Create New.
-* This will open up a new modal; lets drag the [text widget](./text.md) into the modal.
+* This would open up a new modal; lets drag the [text widget](./text.md) into the modal.
 * In the property section, add the following code:

 ```
 {{CodeScanner1.value}}
 ```

-Whenever a valid code is detected, a modal window displaying the code response will show up.
+Whenever a valid code is detected, a modal window displaying the code response shows up.
 The video below demonstrates how to achieve that.

 <VideoEmbed host="youtube" videoId="_2p1bMbdk6U" title="onCodeDetected" caption="onCodeDetected"/>